-14 Top-Rated Tourist Attractions in the Algarve
+14 Top-Rated Attractions & Places to Visit in the Algarve

 The Algarve is Portugal's southernmost region, and one of the most popular vacation destinations in Europe.
 Blessed with a superb coastline and some of the country's loveliest beaches, the province enjoys hot, dry summers and short, mild winters.
 Warm sea temperatures and gentle winds add to its allure.